Rights and Responsibilities

 Pima Community College has the responsibility to:

-- Provide or arrange reasonable accommodations, academic adjustments, and/or auxiliary aids.
+- Provide or arrange accommodations, academic adjustments, and/or auxiliary aids.

 - Notify the student of decisions regarding eligibility status and accommodation approval/denial in writing.

 - Provide information to students with disabilities in accessible formats upon request.

 - Give primary consideration to the specific type of auxiliary aid or service requested by a student.

-- Ensure that course, programs, services, jobs, activities and facilities, when viewed in their entirety, are accessible to and useable by students in the most integrated setting appropriate to the needs of the individual student.
+- Ensure that courses, programs, services, jobs, activities and facilities, when viewed in their entirety, are accessible to and useable by students in the most integrated setting appropriate to the needs of the individual student.

 - Maintain appropriate confidentiality of records and communication except where permitted or required by law.

-- Not retaliate against, coerce, intimidate, threaten or interfere with any student for exercising these rights.
+- Not retaliate against, coerce, intimidate, threaten or interfere with any student for exercising their rights under ADA, ADAAA, or Section 504.